I’m sure if you have watched a beauty influencer on YouTube or Instagram, you have heard them list off their hair type, “2b, fine, high porosity”…

 - Fine hair is prone to frizz (especially around the crown creating that halo effect)

-- Fine hair is often sensitive to certain ingredients in hair care products, like silicones, they will weigh your hair down and cause buildup rapidly.
+- Fine hair is often sensitive to certain ingredients in hair care products, like heavy silicones, which will weigh your hair down and cause buildup rapidly.

 - Fine hair doesn’t do well with an apple cider vinegar rinse.